xiaoli-dong/nf-fluAB/README.md

 ### 1. Quality Control (QC) and De-hosting

-Perform quality control checks on the raw sequencing data to assess its quality and remove low-quality reads, ensuring that only high-quality data is used for downstream analysis.
+The raw sequencing data undergoes quality control checks to assess its quality and remove low-quality reads, ensuring that only high-quality data is used for downstream analysis.
 The following tools are used for sequence quality control:

 #### Short Reads:
 - **Short Read Statistics**: `seqkit stats`
-  Collects basic statistics of the short read sequences to assess quality.
+  Collects basic statistics of short read sequences to assess quality.

 - **Short Read Quality Control**: `fastp` or `bbduk`
   Performs adapter trimming, quality filtering, and base correction of the short reads.